Springjunky/docker-local-build-environment/README.md

 * create client "product-app" as openid-connect client with Valid Redirect URI's  http://&lt;your host&gt;:8081/*
 * create role "user"
 * create user "testuser" and map the role "user" to testuser (tab Role Mappings)

-### Nexus
-Some ToDo for me described here
-[Unsecure docker-registry in Nexus][1] use GitLab as a secured registry
-..
-And _yes_ docker-plugin in jenkins works (docker in docker, usefull but not recommended)
 ### Postgres
-You can use any tool to connect to the database at locahost:5432 this is a pass through to the container so any JDBC-Connection should work
+You can use any tool to connect to the database at localhost:5432 this is a pass through to the container so any JDBC-Connection should work

+### The Docker-Registries
+* NEXUS-Docker-Registry ist NOT configured .. needs a pass trough and some more configs, see [Unsecure docker-registry in Nexus][1] feel free to provide a push-request
+* GitLab docker-registry is at port 5555 you have to use your GitLab Credentials from the corresponding git-respository
+* standard Docker-Registry v2 ist at standard port 5000 with no credentials, so eays-to-use

 ## Troubleshooting
 ##### check Hostname and IP